 Cons:

-- Amazon-only monetization with no support for other affiliate networks at this time
+- Amazon-only monetization today, with no other affiliate networks and a hosted LLM only

 Sovrn Commerce (VigLink)